If you’re interested in translating or adapting this post, pleaseemail us first.

 size

-In the JavaScript community, it is natural to complain about the node_modules
+In the JavaScript community, it’s natural to complain about the size of the node_modules

-directory size.
-To have a separate copy of the whole development environment specific for a project is a great feature—but not all npm packages care about their size in a way that is respectful to the user.
+directory.
+Having a separate copy of the entire development environment specific for a project is a great feature, but not all npm packages care about their size in a way that’s respectful to the user.

 caniuse-db